 Who can apply pesticides

 Warning!
 Pesticides are poisonous.
 Read and follow all directions and safety precautions on labels.
 Handle carefully and store in original labeled containers out of reach of children, pets and livestock.
 Do not use concentrations greater than stated on the label.
 Do not apply more pesticide per acre or more frequently than the fewest number of days between applications recommended by the label.
 Remember that the pesticide label is a legal document.
-If you do not follow the label directions implicitly, you could lose your applicator's license or be fined by the State Lead Agency (SLA).
+If you do not follow the label directions implicitly, you could lose your applicator's license or be fined.

 Pesticides require both federal and state registration.
 Pesticides in this publication have been reviewed for federal registration status and are current at the time of publication.
 State registration status has been reviewed for most products, but state registrations are renewed annually and may be subject to change.
 Each New England state maintains a registration database, which can be found at the following websites:

 Contact Director of Division of Pesticide Control for information